If you’re wondering how to deal with no emotional care and support from your husband, you’re in the right place.

-3. What Are The Signs Of An Emotionally Distant Partner?
+3. Recognize the Signs Of An Emotionally Distant Partner

-There are lots of reasons why a person could become distant emotionally, which we’ll cover later on in the article.
+There are lots of reasons why a person could become emotionally distant, which we’ll cover later on in the article.

-First off though, it’s important to recognise the signs of an emotionally distant partner, so that you’re left in no doubt that there’s a problem which needs to be solved.
+First off, though, it’s important to recognize the signs of an emotionally distant partner so that you’re left with no doubt that there’s a problem that needs to be solved.

 - He seems unable to express his feelings.

 - He constantly criticizes.

 - He does not contribute to the relationship.